henrysky/astroNN_spectra_paper_figures/README.rst

 Abstract
 ===========

-Deep learning using artificial neural network is getting attention from astronomers with its potential in data-driven astronomy.
-However, such methodology usually do not capture uncertainty intervals and do not deal with incomplete data.
-In recent development driven by the demand of uncertainties estimation from industries, Bayesian neural network with dropout variational inference offers an opportunity to achieve such goal with a simple computationally cheap setup.
-In this work, we will demonstrate using dropout variational inference technique as well as customized objective function to deal with incomplete data to infer 22 stellar parameters from APOGEE stellar spectra and APOGEE
-Stellar Parameter and Chemical Abundance Pipeline :math:`(Teff, log(g), C, CI, N, O, Na, Mg, Al, Si, P, S, K, Ca, Ti, TiII, V, Cr, Mn, Fe, Co, Ni)` with reasonable uncertainty interval.
-By training on high SNR combined spectra mainly on red giant stars, the testing on corresponding low SNR individual visit spectra shows the neural network inferred all stellar parameters with excellent accuracy and reasonable model dependency on both prediction and uncertainty estimation.
-With upcoming precise Gaia parallax in Data Release 2, we suggest this technique can also be used to infer intrinsic brightness from stellar spectra without any stellar model assumption. **astroNN**, a well tested active developing open-source python package created for this work as well as designed to be a general package for deep learning in astronomy, is available at https://github.com/henrysky/astroNN with extensive documentation at http://astroNN.readthedocs.io.
+Deep learning with artificial neural networks is increasingly gaining attention from astronomers because of its potential for data-driven astronomy.
+However, this methodology usually does not provide uncertainties and does not deal with incompleteness and noise in the training data.
+In this work, we investigate these issues in the context of high-resolution spectroscopic analysis using APOGEE data.
+We design a complex neural-network that mimics the methodology of standard spectroscopic analyses by using the full spectral range to determine stellar parameters, but only censored portions of the spectrum for determining individual element abundances.
+We train this network with a customized objective function that deals with incomplete and noisy training data and apply dropout variational inference to derive uncertainties on our predictions.
+We can successfully determine parameters and abundances for 18 individual elements at the ≈ 0.03dex level, even at low signal-to-noise ratio and even when only training on data sets consisting of a few thousand stars.
+We demonstrate that the uncertainties returned by our method are a realistic estimate of the precision and they automatically blow up when inputs or outputs outside of the training set are used, thus shielding the user from unwanted extrapolation in the high-dimensional space of inputs and outputs.
+By making use of standard deep-learning tools for GPU acceleration, our method is extremely fast, allowing analysis of the entire APOGEE data set in ten minutes on a singe, low-cost GPU.
+We release the stellar parameters and 18 individual-element abundances with associated uncertainty for the entire APOGEE DR14 dataset.
+Simultaneously, we release `astroNN`, a well-tested, open-source python package developed for this work, but that is also designed to be a general package for deep learning in astronomy. `astroNN` is available at https://github.com/henrysky/astroNN with extensive documentation at http://astroNN.readthedocs.io.

 Getting Started